ricardobcl/Dotted-Version-Vectors/README.md

 #### Client IDs

-Using VV with CI, you don't have any problem representing conflicts in the server, because each write is associated with the client that did it.
+Using VV with CI, you don't have any problem representing conflicts in the server, because each write is associated with the client that did it (one has as many IDs as the potential sources of concurrent wites).
 We can see that *v3* correctly superseded *v1*, thus no false conflict occurred.

 ![VV Client IDs #1][VV 1]

 **Problem**: If 1000 different clients write to a key/value, its VV will have 1000 `(client_id, counter)` entries.
-We could prune older entries when a limit is reached, to bound growth and improve scalability, but it would introduce false conflict problems.
-Additionally, the same client could write to different servers and each would have the same VV, although being different writes.
+We could prune older entries when a limit is reached, to bound growth and improve scalability, but it would introduce false conflict problems (showing causally related values as concurrent).
+Additionally, the same client could write to different servers and, if R/W quorum setup do not ensure read-your-writes session guaranties, each could end up with the same VV, although depicting different writes.
 We could combine the identifier to be a pair `client_id/server_id`, but that would actually worsen the VV growth problem even more.

 #### Server IDs #1 - Keep VV Separated

-Using SI, you could keep both VV when conflicts occur, but you would consume more space.
+Using SI, you could keep both VVs when conflicts occur, but you would consume more space.
 More importantly, VV are not sufficient to represent conflicts created by two "concurrent writes".

 ![VV Server IDs #1][VV 2]

 **Problem**: As we can see, there is no way for VV-SI to represent two conflicting values, since we can only increment the VV with the server id: if we use (A,1) for both, we are saying that they are causally equal, which is not true; using (A,2) implies that *v2* is causally newer than *v1*, which is also not true.
 If we assume (A,1) for both values *v1* and *v2*, we then have an additional problem where the behavior is undefined or incorrect: in the 3rd write, we receive a value that read *v1* ~ (A,1), so it should conflict with *v2* and overwrite *v1*; however, when writing *v2*, we did not increment its VV to (A,2), thus the new write *v3* wins over (A,1) and overwrites both *v1* and *v2*.

-A possible solution could be to use some **metadata** to tell us how the values came from and how to deal with conflicting values, but it would not be straightforward and would be full of corner cases and prone to bugs.
-We should not put the burden on the developer to implement causal behaviors of conflicting values on top of VV.
+A possible solution could be to use some **metadata** to tell us where the values came from and how to deal with conflicting values, but it would not be straightforward and would be full of corner cases and prone to bugs.
+We should not put the burden on the developer to implement proper causal behavior for conflicting values on top of VV.

 #### Server IDs #2 - Merge VV